Antonio Arnaiz-Villena: Jews and Palestinians

-Arnaiz-Villena's research was internationally reported following the publication of a paper on the genetic history of Jews and Palestinians, which he co-authored in the journal Human Immunology in 2001.

-This became controversial because of its assertions about the origins of the Palestine-Israeli conflict.
-Following strong criticism, it was withdrawn from the journal and deleted from the scientific archive.
-Also, academics who had already received a copy of the journal were urged to "physically remove" the article pages in a move that had no precedent in research publishing.
-The comments about Arab-Israeli conflicts were described as "extreme political writing", which included claims that Palestinians in Syria and Lebanon lived in "concentration camps".
-Arnaiz-Villena was removed from the journal's editorial board.
+Arnaiz-Villena's research gained much attention following the publication of a paper on the genetic history of Jews and Palestinians, which he co-authored in the journal Human Immunology in 2001.
+The research results, which concluded that there are strong genetic ties between Israeli Jews and Palestinians, were controversial because of their political implications, as well as what some readers perceived to be political undertones in the article.
+Following a large number of complaints, the article was withdrawn from the journal and deleted from the scientific archive.
+Academics who had already received a copy of the journal were urged to "physically remove" the article pages in a move that had no precedent in research publishing.
+The comments about Arab-Israeli conflicts were described by the journal's editor as "extreme political writing" - a description that was challenged by Arnaiz-Villena.
+He was subsequently removed from the journal's editorial board.

-The decision was met with opposition from several academics.
+The journal's decision was met with opposition from several academics.
 Andrew Goffey, a senior lecturer at Middlesex University, England, observing that "it was conceded that the article had not been removed on the basis of its scientific evidence," failed to find anything offensive in the paper.
 Several scientists wrote to the publishers to support Arnaiz-Villena and to protest their heavy-handedness.
 One of them said: "If Arnaiz-Villena had found evidence that Jewish people were genetically very special, instead of ordinary, you can be sure no one would have objected to the phrases he used in his article.
 This is a very sad business."